Docker® container endpoints

 Docker Windows containers are run using Microsoft’s Hyper-V hypervisor, which

-unfortunately does not allow docker cp
+unfortunately does not allow docker cp operations to copy files into running

 containers.
 This means that Mutagen has to stop and restart Windows containers